Surgical Training Cases from CT and CBCT

 - VOXEL-MAN My Cases provides various interfaces.
 You can export your segmentation results as a 3D DICOM model to other applications, or create your own digital models for 3D printing.

 The possible applications are nearly endless.
 With VOXEL-MAN My Cases, you can make selected clincal cases part of the simulator curriculum.
-In the bone drilling lab, residents can work on a virtual copy of a specimen until they have mastered the surgical anatomy, and then go for,a 3D printed copy or the real bone.
+In the bone drilling lab, residents can work on a virtual copy of a specimen until they have mastered the surgical anatomy, and then go for a 3D printed copy or the real bone.
 With VOXEL-MAN My Cases, your VOXEL-MAN ENT becomes a unique surgery simulator.

 Some typical questions and answers about VOXEL-MAN My Cases can be found in the FAQ.
+A tutorial shows you how to create a simple 3D model for surgery simulation.

 VOXEL-MAN ENT is a device for surgery training.
 It has not been released by VOXEL-MAN for treatment of human beings and has not received regulatory approval for this purpose.